Lvx4ry/MythicStore-Leiton/README.md

 ## How To Use

+You can visit the already deployed app <a href="https://mythic-store-leiton-bn7ed282f-lvx4ry.vercel.app">HERE</a> or clone it and execute it in your own device.

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash